dalbymj/BAMBI-Paper-Files/README.md

 # BAMBI-Paper-Files
-Scripts to produce the analysis and figures for the BAMBI paper.
+R scripts to produce the analysis and figures for the BAMBI paper.

 This includes:
-1. ComplexHeatmap files.
+ComplexHeatmap package scripts:
+- ComplexHeatmap Time Point 1.